SebastianLukito/desainIGR/README.md

-This project sucks, don't mind reading further
+This project sucks on so many levels
-So many bugs, not even good to use
+So many bugs, not even worth reading further